 Teaching is one of the most rewarding professions on the planet.
 Teachers influence every aspect of our lives.
 They show us how to treat one another, how to learn and grow, how to challenge ourselves, and how to reach for our dreams.

 And all of these lessons begin in the early childhood education classroom.
 It's in preschools and daycares that little ones take their first steps toward independence, and hopefully, discover a love of learning.

 It's hard to imagine a more important profession than early childhood educator (ECE).
 These teachers plant the roots and lay the foundation.
 They play a huge role in our communities.

-Are you thinking about becoming an early childhood educator, but aren't totally sure you're ready for training, or a good fit for this career?
+Are you thinking about becoming an early childhood educator, but aren't totally sure you're ready for training or are even a good fit for this career?